 If the purchase is not made by an individual (e.g. the buyer is a company rather than a person), the additional stamp duty will apply regardless of how many properties the company owns.

 So what properties are excluded from buy-to-let stamp duty?

-If the total price paid for the property is under £40,000 you won't need to pay any stamp duty at all.
+If the total price paid for the property is up to £40,000 you won't need to pay any stamp duty at all.

 If you're buying a caravan, mobile home or houseboat, you'll also be exempt from stamp duty, regardless of the purchase price and whether it's going to be your main residence.

 If you've never owned a house before and are purchasing a buy-to-let property, you won't have to pay the buy-to-let stamp duty rates.
 However, you won't qualify for the first-time buyer stamp duty exemption/discount either, as this only applies to those who intend to live in the property.